What is this medicine?

 A patient package insert for the product will be given with each prescription and refill.
 Read this sheet carefully each time.
 The sheet may change frequently.

 Talk to your pediatrician regarding the use of this medicine in children.
 Special care may be needed.

-What if I miss a dose?This does not apply.
+What if I miss a dose?

 Do not take this medicine with any of the following medications:

 This medicine may also interact with the following medications: